BeamMP Run On Linux Guide 2025

 The core and focus of my replay though answered your initial question (location of cache) and you indeed explained very well how the tool now works.
 Let’s not lose focus here, as the post was initially made to help users run BeamMP on Linux.

-Auto update is NOT implemented for the Linux version.
-Please update manually ASAP as updates contain security patches.
+auto update is NOT implemented on linux. please update manually ASAP as updates contain security patches.

-–consider these requirements – we will be turning your steam deck into a stationary desktop PC (uhmm… actually it already kinda is a PC, it’s just that people bully steam deck into thinking it’s just a mobile handheld device): (1).get/buy an external (!)
-SSD (& a cable to connect it with) AND a dock station AND/OR a usb-hub for your Steam Deck (w/ at least 3 USB-A ports for the periphery and general quality of life by simply having them, 1 USB-C PD for charging, OPTIONALLY with a built-in NVMe for an SSD); also optionally (!) a USB-C to USB-A adapter in case you are going periphery-less by using only track pads and on-screen touch keyboard or if you’re controlling your steam deck remotely via SSH, but be aware that you will not be able to charge your steam deck simultaneously,
+(1). get/buy an external (!)
+SSD (& a cable to connect it with - preferrably usb-c to usb-a and/or an adapter) AND a dock station AND/OR a usb-hub for your Steam Deck (w/ at least 3-5 USB-A ports for the periphery and general quality of life, 1 USB-C PD for charging, OPTIONALLY with a built-in NVMe for an SSD - though not recommended); also, as mentioned before, get a USB-C to USB-A adapter in case you are going periphery-less by using only the track pads and the on-screen touch keyboard or if you’re controlling your steam deck remotely via SSH, but be aware that you will not be able to charge your steam deck simultaneously (EDIT: add "usbcore.autosuspend=-1" to the kernel parameters to disable USB power management), VERY OPTIONALLY even an HDMI cable and some fancy curved 4k monitor if you cant stand the smol 720p60fps LCD screen, you casual.

 – of course, at this point, if you know how to and/or haven’t already, use SSH.